denisexploitsandother/OpenSourceBypasser/README.md

 but dont use the same name.

 # Note
-This does only work on ChatService because we didnt add support for it yet.
+This does only work on LegacyTextChatService because we didnt add support for it yet.